Ajaymamtora/file-history.nvim/DIFF_HIGHLIGHTING.md

     header_style = "text", -- "text", "raw", or "none"
     highlight_style = "full", -- "full" or "text"
-    wrap = false, -- whether to wrap lines in preview window },
+    wrap = false, -- whether to wrap lines in preview window show_no_newline = true, -- whether to show "\ No newline at end of file" markers },
 })
 ```